sviluppalice/library-management-system/README.md

 The app might not be completely finished because the focus shifted according to the priorities assigned to me by my senior.

-Also, this app has a commonLibrary and a machine learning microservice for recommendations that goes with it.
+Also, this app has a commonLibrary, a JMS Consumer and a machine learning microservice for recommendations that goes with it.

 ---